 - With any manifestation of autoimmunity, antibodies can attack any system, and hair follicles are often the target.

 A true double whammy.
 But it’s not a hopeless situation.

-We can help anyone, anywhere via phone, Skype, and Google Hangout.
+We can help anyone, anywhere via phone or Zoom.
 Contact us to receive the guidance that you need.

 The information on this website is not intended to diagnose, treat, cure, or prevent any disease or condition.
 It is for informational purposes only and is not a substitute for advice from your physician or other healthcare professional.